Online classes are offered throughout session by SCU Librarians.

 3. Perform your search.

-4. To export one reference, click the “Import into EndNote” link under the reference.
+4. Ensure EndNote is running in the background.
+To export one reference, click the “Import into EndNote” link under the reference.
+Click on the downloaded file, and the file will import into EndNote (imported references folder).

 Exporting from InfoRMIT databases